Tips and FAQs¶

 We recommend using other BLAS libraries such as OpenBLAS.

 To use an alternative BLAS library, it is necessary to reinstall NumPy.
-Here is an instruction to install NumPy with OpenBLAS using Homebrew.
+Here are instructions to install NumPy with OpenBLAS using Conda.

 For details of this problem, see issue #704.